Gujal00/smrzips/README.md

 # zips

-This repository contains the official release zips for ResolveURL The source code for ResolveURL continues to be maintained in its original git under JSergio123 Include my directory with your repo to always have the latest updates from me
+This repository contains the official release zips for ResolveURL.<br>
+The source code for ResolveURL continues to be maintained in its original git under JSergio123 Include my directory with your repo to always have the latest updates from me